10-day Cape York adventure: Tropical North Queensland holiday with a difference…

 B – breakfast L – lunch D – dinner

 This eco tour is graded Medium.
-We recommend a medium level of fitness and an adventurous spirit for this trip.
+We recommend a medium level of fitness.
 There are long stretches of unsealed road and 4WD tracks, estuarine crocodiles are known to inhabit the area, and stinging jellyfish are found in the sea.

 Walks to the Split Rock Gallery, along the Old Coen Track, spotlighting walks, and the beach walks for the marine debris collections may involve walks of up to 5km a day, including on soft sand and uneven rocky track.
 It may be winter, and Chilli Beach often has onshore winds which give it a deceptively cooler feel, but the sun in Cape York is still very strong, and sunburn and dehydration can easily occur.
 During the day we recommend you carry your daypack, including a hat and a water bottle.